TERMS OF SERVICE

 - FEES AND PAYMENTS

-7.1.
-We reserve the right at any time to charge fees for access to portions of the Services or the Services as a whole.
-However, in no event will you be charged for access to the Services unless we obtain your prior agreement to pay such charges.
-Thus, if at any time we require a fee for portions of the Services that are now free, we will give you advance notice of such fees.
-You may cancel your account at any time.
-All new fees, if any, will be posted prominently on the Site and in other appropriate locations on the Service.
+We reserve the right at any time to modify our subscription pricing.
+All current subscription pricing will be posted prominently on our website.
+We also reserve the right to charge fees for ancillary subscription services.
+Any and all fees will be displayed on the website.
 You shall pay all fees and charges incurred through your account at the rates in effect for the billing period in which such fees and charges are incurred, including, but not limited to charges for any digital products or services offered for sale through the Services by us or by any other vendor or service provider.
 All fees and charges shall be billed to and paid for by you.
 You shall pay all applicable taxes relating to use of the Services through your account.
 You may cancel your account at any time by visiting spectator.org, emailing firstname.lastname@example.org or calling 703-807-2011.

 8.1 If you indicate on your registration form that you want to receive such information, we, our owners and assigns, will allow certain third party vendors to provide you with information about products and services.